-We are pleased to announce that the Galileo Commission Report is now available in 3 additional languages: French German
+We are pleased to announce that the Galileo Commission Report's Summary of Argument is now available in 3 additional languages: French

 Steve Taylor on Spiritual Science and How a New Perspective on Consciousness Could Help Us Understand Ourselves